grimwood-hmg/DataQuest-Projects/README.md

 This contains just a scratch sheet for exploring objects and classes in Python.

 ### Hacker News project
 This was a project in which I analyzed the average amount of engagement and average time of engagement of Hacker News posts.
 This type of analysis can help to plan online posts/engagement to maximize engagement with other users.
 This is a brief introduction to the this area of analysis and study.

+### I-94 Data Visualization project
+This project looks at and visualizes a dataset of westbound traffic on Interstate 94 between St. Paul, Minnesota and Minneapolis.
+Data was collected at automatic traffic recorder station 301, approximately halfway between the two cities.